Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Methodology

 where $n_{el}$ is the number of elements in the discretized SDF, and the sensitivity of $\partial V_{Global} / \partial \hat{\mathbf{c}}_e$ is straightforward to calculate (see Appendix~\ref{sec:appen_sens}).

 In addition, low volumes are often a goal in multiscale design to take advantage of the porosity of the microstructures.
-By immediately applying a low volume fraction limit, however, it is possible to encounter infeasible and broken structures early in the optimization process~\citep{Christiansen2013explicitTO,Andreasen2020topcut}.
+By immediately applying a strict volume fraction constraint, however, it is possible to encounter infeasible and broken structures early in the optimization process~\citep{Christiansen2013explicitTO}.
 To avoid this, and to ensure that our macro- (BESO) and micro-scale (MMA) designs evolve at approximately the same rate, we use an adaptive scheme to lower the target volumes every $10$ iterations.
-This is outlined in Algorithm~\ref{alg:alg_mcfgs_vol}, and the pseudo-code of the complete concurrent optimization framework is shown in Algorithm~\ref{alg:alg_mcfgs} of Appendix~\ref{sec:appen_algs}.
+The algorithms of this scheme as well as our complete concurrent design framework can be found in Appendix~\ref{sec:appen_algs}.